mysterious64/OverParse/README.md

 - [Remon-7L](https://github.com/Remon-7L/OverParse) for his design overhaul and new details (Damage Taken, JA, Crit).
 - [SkrubZer0](https://github.com/SkrubZer0/OverParse) for sharing his fixes on optimization.

+## MIT License

+Copyright (c) [2018] [Mysty]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

 ## Developers Section
 ### Requirements
-This project is built with these requirements:
+This project is made possible and built with these requirements:
 * Microsoft's [Visual Studio 2017](https://www.visualstudio.com/vs/whatsnew/) IDE.
 * Microsoft's [.NET Framework 4.7.1](https://www.microsoft.com/net/download/dotnet-framework-runtime) Runtime.
 * The [NHotkey Library](https://github.com/thomaslevesque/NHotkey), for hot key managing.
 * The [Fody Costura](https://github.com/Fody/Costura) addon, for compiling DLLs into executable.

 ###### Files Explained:
-`MainWindow.xaml` OverParse’s UI is in .xaml format.
+* `MainWindow.xaml` OverParse’s UI is in .xaml format.

-`MainWindow.xaml.cs` On startup, the settings is loaded from here, and is responsible for starting the iteration.
+* `MainWindow.xaml.cs` On startup, the settings is loaded from here, and is responsible for starting the iteration.

-`Log.cs` Connects the installation and process logs, and .csv file reading.
+* `Log.cs` Connects the installation and process logs, and .csv file reading.

-`Click.cs` After MainWindow.xaml.cs is ran, this is relevant for processing and partitioning objects into partial classes.
+* `Click.cs` After MainWindow.xaml.cs is ran, this is relevant for processing and partitioning objects into partial classes.

-`WindowsServices.cs` After HideIfInactive is ran, it calls on Visual Studios’s generated window title.
+* `WindowsServices.cs` After HideIfInactive is ran, it calls on Visual Studios’s generated window title.

-`Details.xaml.cs` Window for when they double-click on options from ListViewItem.
+* `Details.xaml.cs` Window for when they double-click on options from ListViewItem.

-`FontDialogEx.xaml.cs` Font Selection Window.
+* `FontDialogEx.xaml.cs` Font Selection Window.

-`Inputbox.xaml.cs` The field based on inputs on the number of seconds the “auto-encounter” ends.
+* `Inputbox.xaml.cs` The field based on inputs on the number of seconds the “auto-encounter” ends.
 (Rendered with WPF)

 ###### Process Flow:
 1. `MainWindow.xaml.cs/MainWindow.MainWindow()` loads on startup